primary-github/shd-exp/content/Zettlekasten/literature-notes/@clearAtomicHabitsEasy2018.md

+---
+authors: "James Clear"
+zot-link: zotero://select/groups/4991844/items/7JHRZ6UY
+type: book
+bibliography-cite: "Clear, James, _Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones: Tiny Changes, Remarkable Results_ (Random House Business, 2018)"
+cite: clearAtomicHabitsEasy2018
+zot-folder: Books
+tags: [literature-note, productivity]
+---

+- [ ] Processed?

+> [!example]- Note steps
+> - This note should be created using the Citations plugin which links with Zotero to pull in its meta and bibliographic information.
+> - If you're making a literature note in obsidian, it's because you've already annotated and read it or you're just about to.
+> - Import the annotations you make from Zotero into this literature note.
+> - Ensure that all imported annotations have fixed typos and do some minor formatting and sectioning out if necessary.
+> - Once in the literature note, use the annotations to create [[tag-taxonomy#^ff04bd|an idea notes]].
+Link back in the idea note to this literature note.
+> - Check [[tag-taxonomy|tag-taxonomy]] to see if this could have any topic tags.
+Give preference to existing tags over creation of new ones.
+> - Once complete, click the checkbox above.

+# Notes [[@clearAtomicHabitsEasy2018]] taken from physical book

 - four step model of habits - cue craving response reward.
 Page 9.
 # systems not goals
 - aggregation of marginal gains - page 13